maxomai/recipes/drinks/firecracker.md

 ## Direction

 Put ice, vodka and pineapple juice in a shaker.
 Shake well.
-Pour into a pint glass.
-Add ginger ale until full.
+Pour mix (without ice!) into a pint glass.
+Top off with ginger ale.

 Serve immediately.